m-berggren/CourseReviewr/README.md

 ### Pages

 * Homepage: Displays various recommended courses depending on a user's interests (if any, or if logged in), the amount of reviews and the review rating of each course.
-Underneath the courses are the latest reviews made, these and the courses are clickable.
+Underneath the courses are the latest reviews made.
 There is a typeahead search bar for findind existing courses and possibility to select popular topics to filter on.

 * Courses page: A page where all courses are listed, sorted on review account but possible other sorting options are on course provider, difficulty, average rating, amount of reviews and release year.
 There's a search bar and possibility to filter on providers and topics as well, depending on preference.

 * Single course page: All the detailed information about one course, including rating and all the reviews listed underneath.

-* Create course page: Here you will in all the necessary information to create a course.
+* Create course page: Here you fill in all the necessary information to create a course.
 Editing a course after creation is not possible at release 1 so there are several mandatory fields to fill in.

 * Create review page: A page for creating a review of a course.
 A created review is stored in each course page and in the users reviews page.

-* Reviews page: Is the page where a user has all their reviews listed.
+* Reviews page: This is the page where a user has all their reviews listed.
 The reviews may be edited and you can visit a reviewed course from there.

 * Course list page: A page where a user can store various different course lists with courses, following their interests or for future note.